-9. Expertise and training of staff
+11. Expertise and staff training

-As a Trust we acknowledge the need for additional training for school staff when working with pupils with SEND.
+As a Trust we acknowledge the need for additional training for school staff when working with pupils with SEND and/or additional needs.
 Each Trust school is committed to gaining further expertise in the area of SEND.
-The headteacher and the SENDCo will continuously monitor to identify any
+The headteacher and the SENDCo will continuously monitor to identify any staff who have specific training needs and will incorporate this into the school's plan for continuous professional development.

-10. Links with external professional agencies
+12. Links with external agencies

 Trust schools recognise that they may not be able to meet all the needs of every pupil.
-Whenever necessary the school will work with external support services such as:
+Whenever necessary the school will work with external support services for example :

-- Speech and language therapists

 - Specialist teachers or support services

 - Educational psychologists

 - Occupational therapists, speech and language therapists or physiotherapists

 - General practitioners or paediatricians

 - School nurses

 - Child and adolescent mental health services (CAMHS)

-- Education welfare officers
+- Inclusion and reintegration team

-- Social services
+- Social services - LCSS

-- LCSS/Early Help

-11. Admissions and accessibility
+13. Admissions and accessibility

-Trust schools have an admissions policy that details information on admissions for pupils with an EHC plan.
+Trust schools have an admissions policy which details information on admissions for pupils with an EHCP.
+This can be found on school websites.

-Trust schools also have an accessibility plan in place which details the steps the school has taken to:
+Trust schools also have an Accessibility Plan in place which details the steps the school has taken to: